TORONTO CRIMINAL and DUI LAWYERS

 Step 2: Your lawyer will present your evidence to the court

-, if you are released on bail, you will obey your bail conditions and show up in court when required.
+Usually, this means that you and/or your potential surety (or sureties) will be called to testify before the court.
+Your lawyer will be trying to convince the court that, if you are released on bail, you will obey your bail conditions and show up in court when required.
 Your surety (or sureties) must promise the court they will supervise you and guarantee you'll make your court dates and must pay a sum of money to the court if you do not do so.

 Step 3: The Crown Prosecutor and Your Lawyer Will Make Final Arguments to the Judge